 [Comment to Rule 8.4: In some cases, the combined cost of holding a hearing in the first instance at the international or national level, then rehearing the case de novo before CAS can be very substantial.
 Where all of the parties identified in this Rule are satisfied that their interests will be adequately protected in a single hearing, there is no need for the Athlete or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
-An Anti-Doping Organization that wants to participate in the CAS hearing as a party or as an observer may condition its approval of a single hearing on being granted that right.]
+An Anti-Doping Organization that wants to-may participate in the CAS hearing as a party or as an observer, may condition its approval of a single hearing on being granted that right.]
+Nothing set out in Rule 8.5 precludes the Athlete or other Person and the CCES (where it has Results Management responsibility) to waive their right to appeal by agreement.
+Such waiver, however, only binds the parties to such agreement and not any other entity with a right of appeal under the Code.]